 Consider Your Interests

-Its not always easy to connect your interests to an academic or career path, but The Office of Career and Professional Development at SCSU offers the Focus 2 Career tool free of charge to SCSU students.
-Among other things, this tool will help you identify your interests and connect them to specific academic and career pathways.
+Its not always easy to connect your interests to an academic or career path, but the Focus 2 tool in the "Self Exploration" section will help you identify your interests and connect them to specific academic and career pathways.